ryantd42/NY-Legislative-Git/2023/A888C-2023/bill.md

- Introduced by M. of A. JACOBSON, SHRESTHA, SANTABARBARA, EACHUS, SHIMSKY --  read  once and referred to the Committee on Corporations, Authori- ties and Commissions -- committee discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. JACOBSON, SHRESTHA, SANTABARBARA, EACHUS, SHIMSKY --  read  once and referred to the Committee on Corporations, Authori- ties and Commissions -- committee discharged,  bill  amended,  ordered reprinted  as  amended  and  recommitted  to  said  committee -- again reported from said committee with  amendments,  ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to  amend the public service law, in relation to permitting the rendering of an estimated bill from a utility corporation  or  munici-